Autism Services

 Driver Education

-DORS Workforce & Technology Center offers customized driver education for individuals diagnosed with an Autism Spectrum Disorder.
+DORS Workforce & Technology Center offers customized driver education for individuals diagnosed with Autism.

 A screenshot of twelve Pathways students and two coordinators, in a virtual meeting.